Axway/amplify-central/content/en/docs/integrate_with_central/customize_ard_crd.md

 }
 ```

-The accessRequestDefinition contains 2 optional schemas in its specification section:
+`accessRequestDefinition` contains two optional schemas in its specification section:

-* one to define which information are required from the consumer and how to display them on the screen: **schema**
+* **schema** - to define the information that is required from the consumer and how it is displayed on the screen.
-* one for sending information back to the consumer: **provision**
+* **provision** - for sending information back to the consumer.

-Those two schemas follows the component framework describe in the [Highlight](#highlights) section.
+These above two schemas follow the component framework describe in the [Highlight](#highlights) section.

-Once the access request is created, the consumer is able to see the supplied information as well as the provisioned information (if any) by opening the access request detail screen and navigating to the Schema section.
+Once the access request is created, the consumer can see the supplied information as well as the provisioned information (if any) by opening the *access request detail* page and navigating to the **Schema** section.
 "Input from consumer" refers to the accessRequestDefinition schema and "Provisioned data from dataplane" refers to what the provider sent to the consumer.

 ### AccessRequestDefinition sample